Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought: Experiments

 \subsection{Qualitative Evaluation}

 Figure~\ref{fig:visualization} shows qualitative examples from GQA; we performed reasoning with CoT and CCoT at the top and bottom of the figure, respectively.
-While generated rationales points to the correct answer, naive CoT/CCoT produce incorrect responses, highlighting their failure to leverage the rationales by $p_\theta(y_i|\bm{y}_{<i},x,r,q)$.
-Our RED, in contrast, successfully extracts the conclusion and related attributes from the rationales in both cases.
+While generated rationales point to the correct answer, naive CoT/CCoT produce incorrect responses, highlighting their failure to leverage the rationales by $p_\theta(y_i|\bm{y}_{<i},x,r,q)$.
+In contrast, RED extracts the conclusion and related attributes from the rationales in both cases.\looseness-1